Cheilanthifoline

-(S)-Cheilanthifoline is a benzylisoquinoline alkaloid (BIA) which has been isolated from Corydalis dubia and Argemone mexicana.
-(S)-Cheilanthifoline is metabolically derived from (S)-reticuline, a pivotal intermediate in the biosynthesis of numerous BIAs.
-(S)-Cheilanthifoline is the immediate precursor of the BIA (S)-stylopine ((S)-stylopine synthase/CYP719A20), which is the precursor for the alkaloids protopine and sanguinarine.
+(S)-Cheilanthifoline is a benzylisoquinoline alkaloid (BIA) which has been isolated from Corydalis cheilanthifolia and Argemone mexicana.
+It is derived from (S)-reticuline, a pivotal intermediate in the biosynthesis of numerous BIAs.
+(S)-cheilanthifoline is the immediate precursor of the BIA (S)-stylopine ((S)-stylopine synthase/CYP719A20), which is the precursor for the alkaloids protopine and sanguinarine.

+Biosynthesis

+Cheilanthifoline is produced from the benzylisoquinoline alkaloid, scoulerine, by the enzyme (S)-cheilanthifoline synthase.

+Scoulerine is one of the products derived from (S)-reticuline.

+Metabolism

+Cheilanthifoline is the precursor to other alkaloids.
+For example, (S)-stylopine (also known as tetrahydrocoptisine) is produced when the enzyme (S)-stylopine synthase forms a second methylenedioxy ring: